We will post the names of anyone who solves any of these puzzles.

 MA, MB, MC and MD are all integers.
 Three of these distances are

 consecutive prime numbers (such as 5, 7, 11).
-How large is the square?
+What is the smallest possible

 Solved by: Ritwik Chaudhuri, Nick McGrath (solved both versions),